Spirited Away: Box office and theatrical release

 In February 2002, Wild Bunch, an international sales company that had recently spun off from its former parent company StudioCanal, picked up the international sale rights for the film outside of Asia and France.
 The company would then on-sell it to independent distributors across the world.
 On 13 April 2002, The Walt Disney Company acquired the Taiwanese, Singaporean, Hong Kong, French and North American sale rights to the film, alongside Japanese Home Media rights.

 Disney's English dub of the film, supervised by Lasseter, premiered at the Toronto International Film Festival on 7 September 2002 and was later released in the United States on 20 September 2002.
 The film grossed $450,000 in its opening weekend from 26 theatres.
 Spirited Away had very little marketing, less than Disney's other B-films, with a maximum of 151 theatres showing the film in 2002.
 After the 2003 Oscars, it expanded to 714 theatres.
 It ultimately grossed around $10 million by September 2003.
 Outside of Japan and the United States, the movie was moderately successful in both South Korea and France, where it grossed $11 million and $6 million, respectively.
 In Argentina, it is in the top 10 anime films with the most tickets sold.

 In the United Kingdom, then-independent based film distributor Optimum Releasing acquired the rights to the movie from Wild Bunch in January 2003.
 The company then released it theatrically on 12 September 2003.
-The movie grossed $244,437 on its opening weekend from 51 theatres, and by the end of its theatrical run in October, the movie has grossed $1,383,023 in the country.
+The movie grossed $244,437 on its opening weekend from 51 theatres, and by the end of its theatrical run in October, the movie had grossed $1,383,023 in the country.

 About 18 years after its original release in Japan, Spirited Away had a theatrical release in China on 21 June 2019.
 It followed the theatrical release in China of My Neighbour Totoro in December 2018.
 The delayed theatrical release in China was due to long-standing political tensions between China and Japan, but many Chinese became familiar with Miyazaki's films due to rampant video piracy.
 It topped the Chinese box office with a opening weekend, beating Toy Story 4 in China.
 In its second weekend, Spirited Away grossed a cumulative in China, and was second only behind Spider-Man: Far From Home that weekend.
 As of 16 July 2019, the film has grossed in China, bringing its worldwide total box office to as of 8 July 2019.

 Spirited Aways worldwide box office total stands at US$395,802,070.